 What Does SUMX Function Do in Power BI?

-SUMX is an iteration function in Power BI that works on row by row calculation as per the expression or equation is given.
+SUMX is an iteration function in Power BI that works on a row by row calculation as per the expression or equation is given.
 This function takes into consideration each row at a time and applies the calculation.
-This will not concentrate on the entire column unlike SUM function do but it works like a cell be cell formula in excel.
-SUM is an aggregate function and SUMX is an expression function.
-Power BI data manipulation can be done by using “DAX” functions and SUMX is one such function in Power BI.
+This will not concentrate on the entire column, unlike the SUM function do, but it works like a cell be cell formula in excel.
+SUM is an aggregate function, and SUMX is an expression function.
+Power BI data manipulation can be done by using “DAX” functions, and SUMX is one such function in Power BI.
 In this article, we will take you through the SUMX in Power BI.

 Below is the syntax of the SUMX function in Power BI.